iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Matrix (WIP)/readme.md

 * Make a spanning tree that is as expensive as possible while keeping all the red vertex apart from each other.

-* Or the equivelent is, joining components with edges in ascending order as long as **at most** one of the edge set has a machine in it (This will retain the invartiant that, for each connected components, there is only **one** machine node in it).
+* Or the equivelent is, joining components with edges in descending order as long as **at most** one of the edge set has a machine in it (This will retain the invartiant that, for each connected components, there is only **one** machine node in it).
+  * In descending order because we want the edges that get discard to be minimum.
+    * after the termination of the algorithm, each of the red vertex will be in its own connected components and will not share the same CC with any other sets of vertices.
+    * And the edges that got discard will be minimum because edges with higher weights are already joined into the connected components.
   * We need to use the union join data-structure.